droglenc/NCNRS349/resources/Syllabus-Current.md

 #### Extra Credit
 I will offer limited opportunities for extra credit throughout the semester.
 Generally these opportunities will be related to your reflections from attending presentations, meetings, etc. related to fisheries science and management that are outside of the class.
 Examples would be attending the AFS Conference in late Feb and attending the Conservation Congress hearings in early April.

-#### Incomplete Grades
+### Incomplete Grades

-Under Northland College policy, an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
+Under [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades"), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
 An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

 ## Professionalism
 #### Attendance
 For most students, achievement is strongly positively related to attendance.
 I will take attendance each day but attendance will not factor into your final grade with the following exception.
 At the end of the semester I may, at my discretion, decide to eliminate one or more of your homework or exam grades.
 Your attendance record will be one item considered when I make this decision.